Applying to master’s programmes

 For information on taking the tests and submitting the test scores, as well as the deadlines, see the web page on GMAT/GRE

 If you are currently an Aalto University student, you should not, as a rule, apply in the master’s admissions to the study options of your current Aalto school or programme.
 If you are not sure whether you need to apply in master’s admissions, please contact your bachelor's programme.

-In the fields of business and technology, an Aalto University student may have only one valid study right towards a given degree.
-If the student accepts a new study right in a master's programme leading to the same degree at Aalto, the old study right will be cancelled.
+At Aalto University, you may have only one valid study right towards a given degree.
+If you accept a new study right in a master's programme leading to the same degree at Aalto, the old study right will be cancelled.

 How to apply?

 The application period for studies beginning in the autumn of 2023 runs from 1 December 2022 to 2 January 2023 (at 15.00, GMT +2).

 You may apply to a maximum of two study options.